CPSSD/dipla/docs/user_facing_api.md

 my_inputs = Dipla.read_data_source(fetch_url, url_strings)
 ```

-@Dipla.data_source functions will not be distributed, they will run on the server.
+When fully developed, @Dipla.data_source functions will not be distributed, they will run on the server.

 ## Creating a distributable program